yamin-shihab/study-notes/grade_7/math.md

 * A terminating decimal number has a finite number of decimal places. *(4.6, 16.72, 134.154)*
 * A repeating decimal number has a specific pattern of numbers that repeat forever. *(PI, 10 / 3, 100 / 33)*
 * Repeating decimal numbers have a straight line on top of them to show that they are repeating from the current decimals.
-* Equivalent fractions are fractions that all represent the same amount, despite being different (imagine groups of small pizza slices being in the shape of one big pizza slice). *(3/9, 1/3, 2/6)*
-* A simplified fraction is the smallest possible equivalent fraction for a fraction.
-* To find one for a fraction, divide the numerator and denominator by the largest common factor. *(65/100's largest common factor is 5 -> 65 / 5 = 13, 100 / 5 = 20 -> simplified fraction: 13/20)*
 * Common factors are factors (numbers multiplied together to get a product) that are present in two or more numbers.
 * To convert a fraction to decimal, convert the denominator to the nearest power of 10 by multiplying or dividing, then do the specific operation on the numerator, then make the decimal the numerator in the appropriate place value. *(13/200 -> 65/1000 -> 0.065)*
 * If the denominator cannot become a power of **10**, divide the numerator by the denominator. *(1/7 -> 1 / 7 -> 0.142 857)*